netlab-sapienza/sherlock/README.md

     - 1 GiB RAM (system memory)
     - 10 GB of hard-drive space;

-This is the same operating system used in our provided VM, which size is 3.6GB.
+This is the same operating system used in our provided VM.

 *Note:* You might encounter errors during the installation process, such as: